fugue-project/tutorials/index.md

 Fugue provides an easier interface to using distributed compute effectively and accelerates big data projects.
 It does this by minimizing the amount of code you need to write, in addition to taking care of tricks and optimizations that lead to more efficient execution.

-If you are new to Fugue or distributed compute, start with the [Getting Started](tutorials/beginner/index.md) section.
+If you are new to Fugue or distributed computing, start with the [Getting Started](tutorials/beginner/index.md) section.

-If you are specifally looking for FugueSQL to use a SQL interface on top of Spark and Dask, check the [FugueSQL](tutorials/fugue_sql/index.md) section.
+If you are specifically looking for FugueSQL to use a SQL interface on top of Spark and Dask, check the [FugueSQL](tutorials/fugue_sql/index.md) section.

 There are also multiple conference presentations and blog posts that can be found in the [Resources](tutorials/resources.md) section.

 ## Installation

 In order to setup your own environment, you can pip install the package.
 This includes Fugue on native python, Spark and Dask, with Fugue SQL support.

-Spark would need Java installed separately to run.
+>- Spark requires Java to be installed separately.

 ```bash
 pip install fugue[all]